shinyemptyhead/escape-from-farset-labs/Escape From Farset Labs/source.txt

 SECTION 3 - Objects

 The player is wearing a backpack.
 The backpack is closed.
+The backpack is openable.

 The description of the backpack is "It's battered, but you don't go anywhere without it."